 If you have been dismissed from your place of work and you believe the dismissal was unfair, you may be able to make a claim against your employer.
 Similarly, where you have resigned from your place of work because of circumstances which made there working there unfeasible, you may also be able to bring a claim for ‘constructive dismissal’.

 Find out more about our pricing and fees for Employment Law matters.

 Contact our employment lawyers in Liverpool, Wirral, Merseyside and across England & Wales

 If you require advice or assistance in relation to disciplinary hearings or grievances, contact our specialist lawyers today.
 We work hard for our clients and can offer a flexible fee arrangement that works for you.
-To discuss your specific circumstances, call us today on 0151 659 1070 or complete our online enquiry form and we will get back to you right away.
+For free initial advice call us today on 0151 659 1070 or complete our online enquiry form and we will get back to you right away.
 We look forward to helping you move on in your working life.